deanward81/bakedbean.org.uk/content/posts/2019-05-job-search-2-parsing.md

 ## Building the Parser

 Once we've defined a grammar, our next step is to break down each rule into a set of mini-parsers.
+This is what a parser combinator does best so we decided to use [Pidgin](https://github.com/benjamin-hodgson/Pidgin) - it eliminates a lot of the mistakes that are common in writing your own parser and performs very well thanks to Stack's very own parser wizard [Benjamin Hodgson](https://benjamin.pizza/).

 In our case we'd like to take an arbitrary string input and return something representing the parsed form of it.
 A common way of representing the parsed form is as an [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

 JQL is represented using an AST that uses an abstract base class called `JqlNode`.
 We have implementations that reflect the structure of the grammar.
 E.g. it consists of a `QueryNode` representing a query which can contain things like `LiteralNode` to represent text/numbers/bools and `ModifierNode` to handle modifiers like `remote:true`.
 Here's how that looks: